Chummy1984/technical-writing-portfolio/api-docs/spacex_api.md

 ## 1. Introduction

 The SpaceX API provides public information about launches, rockets, and missions.
-It requires no authentication and responds with structured JSON objects.
+It requires no authentication and returns structured JSON data.

-This documentation demonstrates how to:

-- retrieve data from two commonly used endpoints
-- interpret JSON responses
-- link related objects (e.g., launches → rockets)
+This WIP guide demonstrates the basic pattern of retrieving launch information.

 ---